What, why, how, where?

 Ideally your supervisor should be a radiology consultant who can help you set your objectives, keep your project on track, and help you troubleshoot any issues.
 Having a supervising consultant also has the added advantage that if you don’t have time to complete a re-audit, or if you move jobs before it’s finished, the consultant can help you find someone else to finish your project so all your hard work does not go to waste.

 Secondly, you need an audit topic.
-It may be that the department you are in contact with have an idea for you in mind, but if you need inspiration an excellent source of radiological audit materials is RCR AuditLive, where there are 100+ audit recipes with standards, targets, audit data collection tools and guides, recommended sample sizes etc. Utilising this resource cannot be recommended enough for the completion of a radiology-centred audit.
+It may be that your radiology department already has an idea for you in mind, but if you need inspiration then an excellent source of radiological audit materials is RCR AuditLive, where there are 100+ audit recipes with standards, targets, audit data collection tools and guides, recommended sample sizes etc. Utilising this resource cannot be recommended enough for the completion of a radiology-centred audit.

 Where can I present my audit?

 - X-ray confirmation of nasogastric tube placement: documentation in patient notes